About this page

 One of the “approximations” is to represent the atmosphere by values on a 3-dimenional grid.

-A limitation of any Grid is that weather and topography can only be defined on a size of about 5 grid lengths.
+A limitation of any Grid is that shapes of weather features and topography can only be defined on a size of about 5 grid lengths.

 In order to meet deadlines, there has to be a data cut-off time.
 Data arriving after that time are used later to re-compute the first 6 hours’ forecast so getting the best start possible for the following run.